 Imitative vocal learning is a way to prove oneself to be a worthy mate, as the ability to mimic indicates good hearing, adept learning capacity, a healthy memory, and precise muscle control.

 These are all desirable characteristics where members of the opposite sex are concerned.

-Experts believe parrots mimic human voices and household sounds in a domestic setting to compensate for the lack of mental stimulation and to please their owners.
+Experts believe parrots mimic human voices and household sounds to compensate for the lack of mental stimulation and to please their owners.

-Remember, a parrot is unconfined, surrounded by constantly changing stimuli, required to forage for food and surrounded by same-species birds.
+Remember, a parrot is unconfined, surrounded by constantly changing stimuli, required to forage for food, and surrounded by birds of the same species.

-Unfortunately, this is often not the case when parrots are kept as pets.
+Unfortunately, this is often untrue when parrots are kept as pets.
 So, many will learn to mimic to try to foster a relationship with human caregivers to fill this social void.

 Parrots learn to talk through repetition and will likely repeat sounds they find entertaining or interesting.
 You can often gauge a parrot’s interest in a sound through its body language.

 An inquisitive stance with a tilt of the head and intense eye contact or even eye pinning (eye flashing) suggests that you’ve succeeded in piquing their interest.

 So, parrots learn to talk by first becoming interested in and then remembering, practicing, and finessing sounds, resulting in recognizable speech.